India's Supreme Court Orders Hindu Temple To Open Doors To Women, But Devotees Object

 Last month, India's Supreme Court justices responded to the public outrage by agreeing to review their decision on Sabarimala.
 Devotees are calling it an initial victory.

 A hearing is set for Jan.
-22. If justices undo their previous ruling, due to public demand, it could set a precedent as India's Supreme Court struggles for independence in the country's culture wars.
+22. If justices undo their previous ruling, because of public demand, it could set a precedent as India's Supreme Court struggles for independence in the country's culture wars.